ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Offset Time Zone:
-: A time zone defined by a specific UTC offset, e.g. `+08:45` and serialized using the same numieric UTC offset format used in an RFC 3339 timestamp.
+: A time zone defined by a specific UTC offset, e.g. `+08:45` and serialized using the same numeric UTC offset format used in an RFC 3339 timestamp.
 Although serialization with offset time zones is supported in this document for backwards compatibility with java.time.ZonedDateTime {{JAVAZDT}}, use of offset time zones is